ga-dc/wdi8/one-on-ones.md

 # One-on-Ones

-You will have two one-on-ones with your squad instructor roughly every 3 weeks: once during the lesson portion of a unit, and once during the unit's project week.
+You will have two one-on-ones with your squad instructor every 2 weeks.
 These will be scheduled by your squad instructor.

 They're a safe space to talk about literally anything.
 One-on-ones might include:
 - Code review